4 Areas of Self-Care to Create Holistic Wellness

 Physical Self-Care

-This area includes so many places to target, and build upon.
+This area includes so many places to target and build upon.

-You could choose to work on your sleep routine, looking at your overall diet, your life stage and it’s particular needs, and even digging into your gut microbiome by rebalancing the bacteria within.
+You could choose to work on your sleep routine, looking at your overall diet, your life stage, and its particular needs, and even digging into your gut microbiome by rebalancing the bacteria within.

 Emotional Self-Care

 By taking care of your emotional health, you’ll be better equipped to handle stress and difficult situations.
 We also know that your emotional health affects your physical health.
-Our Practitioner, Amanda Panacea talks about your belief system and how it impacts your Nervous System, and you can catch that right here on Instagram!
+Our Practitioner, Amanda Panacea, talks about your belief system and how it impacts your Nervous System, and you can catch that right here on Instagram!

 Mental Self-Care

-Activities like these are helpful after a stroke, or any brain injury (1).
+Activities like these are helpful after a stroke or any brain injury (1).

 Spiritual Self-Care